ophub/amlogic-s9xxx-armbian/build-armbian/documents/README.md

 Generally, the problem can be solved by reducing the frequency of `&sd_emmc_c` from `max-frequency = <200000000>;` to `max-frequency = <100000000>;`.
 If it doesn’t work, you can continue to lower it to `50000000` for testing, and adjust `&sd_emmc_b` to set `USB/SD/TF`, or use `sd-uhs-sdr` to limit the speed.
 You can get the test file by modifying the dts file and [compiling](https://github.com/ophub/amlogic-s9xxx-armbian/tree/main/compile-kernel) it, or you can decompile and modify the existing dtb file to generate the test file by the method introduced in `Chapter 12.13`.
 The decompiled dtb file is modified using hexadecimal values, where the hexadecimal value of `200000000` in decimal is `0xbebc200`, the hexadecimal value of `100000000` in decimal is `0x5f5e100`, the hexadecimal value of `50000000` in decimal is `0x2faf080`, and the hexadecimal value of `25000000` in decimal is `0x17d7840`.

 In addition to solving problems through the system software layer, you can also use [money ability](https://github.com/ophub/amlogic-s9xxx-armbian/issues/998) and [hands-on ability](https://www.right.com.cn/forum/thread-901586-1-1.html) to solve.

+### 12.17 How to fix the Bullseye version with no sound

+Please refer to the method in [Bullseye NO Sound](https://github.com/ophub/amlogic-s9xxx-armbian/issues/1000) to set.